Same-Sex Couples Navigate Prenuptial Waters

 Right to Prenuptial Agreement

-In addition to the rights mentioned above, same-sex couples are also beginning to utilize the right to enter into a prenuptial agreement prior to tying the knot.
+In addition to the rights mentioned above, same-sex couples in Los Angeles are also beginning to utilize the right to enter into a same-sex prenuptial agreement in Los Angeles prior to tying the knot.
 While any couple has the right to enter into a prenuptial agreement, most couples choose not to exercise this right.
 This is because prenuptial agreements are generally seen as indicative of the end of a marriage before it begins.
 Additionally, prenuptial agreements are considered only applicable to the super wealthy, a viewpoint that is quickly becoming outdated.

 Instead of viewing a prenuptial agreement like this, same-sex couples should remember that a prenuptial agreement protects their individual rights beyond solely securing their financial future.
 A prenuptial agreement may proscribe a process for dividing property and finances, but it can also govern the dissolution of a marriage in the case of infidelity.